dafny-lang/dafny/docs/OnlineTutorial/guide.md

 Dafny complains about the index being out of range for the array access within the invariant.

-This is code does not verify because there is no invariant on `index`, so it could be greater than the length of the array.
+This code does not verify because there is no invariant on `index`, so it could be greater than the length of the array.
 Then the bound variable, `k`, could exceed the length of the array.
 To fix this, we put the standard bounds on `index`, `0 <= index <= a.Length`.
 Note that because we say `k < index`, the